jed-gore/chatgpt_management_transcripts/README.md

 I then used completion = openai.Completion.create(engine="text-curie-001", prompt=guidance_example,max_tokens=240) to <b>generate</b> 500 "guidance" sentences and 500 "not guidance" sentences using these two sentences as seeds for ChatGPT.

 This took about a half hour to run, and repeated runs ended up costing me about $17.00 for my API developer key usage for the day.
-But you can save $17.00 by skipping this step and using the generated_snippets.csv file in this repo.
+But you can save $17.00 by skipping this step and using the generated_snippets.csv file in this repo!

 Interestingly, the results were, I thought, fairly realistic.
 ChatGPT is impressive.
 All of the snippets below are generated text.